svijaykoushik/blog/_drafts/making-colours-harmonious.markdown

 ---
 layout:     post
-title:      "Making colours harmonious"
+title:      "Harmonizing Colours"
-subtitle:   "TBA"
+subtitle:   "I found an easy way to create a good colour palate"
-description: "TBA"
+description: "I’ll be sharing here an easy method I found on the internet to create a palate of harmonious colours with the HSV colour model.
+I’ll also explain the terms Hue, saturation and value based on my understanding as a beginner."
 author:     "Vijay Koushik"
-keywords:   "TBA"
+keywords:   "design, colour palate, colour scheme, web design, colour terminology"
-header-img: "img/2019_02_16/post_header.jpg"
+header-img: "img/2019_03_03/post_header.jpeg"
 og_type: 	"article"
 comments:   true
 pageId:     "TBA"
-tags:       ["TBA"]
+tags:       ["beginner", "web design", "colour palate"]
 ---
 <p>Hello world!</p>
 <p>I’ll be sharing here an easy method I found on the internet to create a palate of harmonious colours with the HSV colour model.
 I’ll also explain the terms Hue, saturation and value based on my understanding as a beginner.</p>
 <p>Choosing a good palate of colours was always a herculean task for me as I’m new to web designing.
 The colours would either look unpleasant or straight up hurt my eyes.
-Thus, I used online colour picking tools like Adobe Kuler and Paletton to create my colour scheme.
+Thus, I used online colour picking tools like <a href="https://color.adobe.com/">Adobe Kuler</a> and <a href="http://paletton.com/">Paletton</a> to create my colour scheme.
 I decided to stick with choosing from the traditional methods of creating the colour schemes and I refrained from creating a custom palate.
-But soon my curiosity kicked in and I reading articles on web designing and app designing to find out how others created harmonious custom colour palates.</p>
+But soon my curiosity kicked in and I started reading articles on web designing and app designing to find out how others created harmonious custom colour palates.</p>
 <h2>Using the HSV/HSB colour model</h2>
 <p>Most articles I read suggested to use the HSV colour model to create custom colour palates because It allows to choose colours as we perceive in real life.
 But each article defined these terms in a unique way which was confusing to me and took a bit of time to grab the idea.
 Among those articles <a href="https://tutsplus.com/authors/tyler-seitz">Tyler Seitz's</a> article <a href="https://gamedevelopment.tutsplus.com/articles/picking-a-color-palette-for-your-games-artwork--gamedev-1174">Picking a Color Palette for Your Game's Artwork</a> on tuts-plus stood out because of its easily understandable algorithmic approach in creating custom colour palates using the HSV model.</p>
 <p>According to their article, an appealing colour palate can be created by equalizing two of the components in the HSV model.
 What is HSV model anyway?<br/>